History of Bolivia to 1809: Silver mining

 Despite these conditions, silver production fluctuated dramatically during the colonial period.
 After an initial fifteen-year surge in production, output began to fall in 1560 as a result of a severe labor shortage caused by the Indian population's inability to resist European diseases.
 Around the same time, Potosí's rich surface deposits became depleted, which meant that even more labor would be required to extract silver.
-The labor shortage was addressed by Francisco de Toledo, the energetic viceroy (the king's personal representative) of Peru, during a visit to Upper Peru in the 1570s.
-Toledo used the pre-Columbian mita to extract forced labor for the mines at Potosí from some sixteen districts in the highlands, which were designated as supplying mita.
+The labor shortage was addressed by Francisco de Toledo, the energetic viceroy (the king's representative) of Peru, during a visit to Upper Peru in the 1570s.
+Toledo used the pre-Columbian mita to extract forced labor for the Potosí mines from some sixteen highlands districts designated as supplying mita.
 Adult males could be required to spend every sixth year working in the mines.
-Henceforth, Potosí mining depended on the mita as well as on a labor system in which relatively free men worked alongside those who were coerced.
+Henceforth, Potosí mining depended on the mita and on a labor system in which relatively free men worked alongside those who were coerced.
 Toledo also regulated the mining laws, established a mint at Potosí, and introduced the mercury amalgam process.
-Adoption of the amalgam process was particularly important in that it eliminated Indian control over refining.
+Adopting the amalgam process was particularly important because it eliminated Indian control over refining.

 The second problem, the exhaustion of the high-content surface ores, required technological innovations.
 Hydraulic power took on increased importance because of the construction of large refining centers.
-By 1621 a system of artificial lakes with a storage capacity of several million tons provided a steady supply of water for refineries.
+By 1621, a system of artificial lakes with several million tons storage capacity provided a steady water supply for refineries.
 With the labor and technological problems resolved, silver mining flourished.
 By the middle of the 17th century, silver mining at Potosí had become so important that the city had the largest population in the Western Hemisphere, approximately 160,000 inhabitants.